opensafely-core/ehrql/docs/how-to/examples.md

 The `first_for_patient()` and `last_for_patient()` methods can only be used on a sorted frame.
 Frames can be sorted by calling the `sort_by()` method with the column to sort the frame by.

+Note that NULL is considered smaller than any other value, so if you are trying to find the first value in a column that contains NULLs, you may wish to filter out NULL values before sorting.

 #### What is the earliest/latest clinical event matching some criteria?

 ```ehrql